wengong-jin/nips17-rexgen/README.md

 * rank-wln/ includes codes for WLN + sum-pooling in the paper for candidate ranking
 * rank-diff-wln/ includes codes for WL Difference Network (WLDN) for candidate ranking

+Sample usage are provided in USPTO/README.md, which also applies to USPTO-15K.

 ## Contributors
 Wengong Jin (wengong@csail.mit.edu)